mscheltienne/nmod-wiki/doc/tms/magstim-bistim.rst

         .. tip::

-            To exit the mode ε, press the red button and turn the nob clockwise.
+            To exit the mode ``ε``, press the red button and turn the nob clockwise.

         .. important::